Resources & downloads

 • If your SIM card isn’t 4G capable, you may need a new one.

-Your provider can help you transfer your number to a new SIM if needed.
+Check with your provider directly.
+They can help you transfer your number to a new SIM if needed.

 • Some imported devices may not work on New Zealand networks.